 - What to look for in a job search website

-- Five of the best job search sites to try
+- Six of the best job search sites to try

 Need a resume to get started on your job search?
 Use our AI Resume Builder to help you create or update your resume with stylish professional templates, unique and industry-specific skills, content suggestions, and more.
 With AI-powered assistance, you can create an impactful job-winning resume in just a few minutes.

-With remote work on the rise, the job search has become a digital process, but how do job-seekers connect with the right roles when the entire world is at their fingertips?
-There are many, many job search websites on the internet offering a vast range of services, from AI-assisted job searching to industry-specific specializations.
+With remote work on the rise, the job search has become a digital process, but how do job seekers connect with the right roles when the entire world is at their fingertips?
+There are many job search websites on the internet offering a vast range of services, from AI-assisted job searching to industry-specific specializations.

+Not all job search sites are created equally.
 A positive job search experience means avoiding low-effort sites that offer outdated listings and poorly moderated sites that allow scams to flourish.
-Job search websites may seem like they offer the same services, but look a little deeper and you'll find significant differences between even the most popular sites.
-When choosing a job search site to use, keep in mind the following:
+When choosing the best job search site to use, keep in mind the following:

 Worried about the growing trend of so-called "ghost jobs?"
 While there's nothing you can do to prevent organizations from falsely advertising unavailable roles, checking directly with the organization's website can help you identify roles that aren't truly being advertised.
 Even the best job search sites are not as direct a source as the organization itself.